 Feinstein's name doesn't carry an asterisk in the mailer, but both Propositions 86 and 87 do.

 Campaign finance reports show the Californians Against Unaccountable Taxes, a committee opposing Proposition 86, has paid the Sherman Oaks-based Voter Information Guide $75,000 this year, while Californians Against Higher Taxes/No on 87 has paid $300,000.

 A different slate mailer that's actually published by the California Democratic Party encourages voters to support Propositions 86 and 87.

 Voter Information Guide publisher Larry Levine is a political consultant who has been compiling slate mailers since 1971.
 He noted Friday that Feinstein's photo is overlayed with a "No on Proposition 85" message, referring to a measure which would require parental notification of abortion.

 "It's a single-issue message where she's concerned," he said.
-"The senator has a right to her opinion just like I do

 As for his mailer's opposition to Propositions 86 and 87, Levine said he came to his own conclusions before accepting any money from the campaigns: "I called them before they called me because I knew what my position was."
 He said he never allows rival candidates or ballot committees get into bidding wars for space in his mailers, and has never sold space to a committee with which he personally disagrees.

 Bob Stern, president of the Center for Governmental Studies in Los Angeles and a former Fair Political Practices Commission general counsel who authored the Political Reform Act of 1974, said candidates "get really upset when their names are used, but there's not much they can do about it except scream to the slate-mailer people.

 "It happens all the time.
 They'll put candidates onto their mailers and they're certainly allowed to do it, but the candidates don't have to like it and it clearly is misleading."